alistairjames/ajmdpython/CandidatesPython/README.md

 or
  ``path_to/CandidatesPython/bin/candidates.sh demo``

-On Windows make sure the file
+On Windows the code runs fine from within a Python shell running Python 3.5.
-``CandidatesPython/bin/candidates_demo.bat``
-is executable and double click, or invoke
-``path_to/CandidatesPython/bin/candidates_demo.bat``
-on the command line from any location.
+In the shell navigate to
+``CandidatesPython``
+then run the command:
+``python -m candidates.candidates_main demo ``
+(the file ``bin\candidates.bat`` is currently only working my personal installation of Python)

 ### Main
 The main version will take an hour or two to run and will download a lot of data - mostly because of all the look up of records via the public UniProtKB data service. **To run the main version, two files need to be collected and placed in the folder**